mjtorn/jolla-morse/README.md

 Why outgoing calls are marked read is beyond me.

+When someone sent you a Contact Card, GlogArchive exports it as an empty message, which is stored as ";" in the messages due to the CSV parser having problems with empty messages.

 Caveats
 -------

 There's a lot of detailing I didn't have time to do.
-Try reading another file while already reading another one; it won't start new threads but it changes the label.
+Try reading a second file while already reading a file; it won't start new threads but it changes the label.

 It requires libcommhistory-qt5-devel.
 Install it through the IDE/SDK.